-34. Model conception and implementation
+3. Model conception and implementation

-34.1 Model overview & routine
+3.1 Model overview & routine

-The prevalent channelization of fluvial megafan surfaces led us to consider how abandoned channels may affect avulsion dynamics and landscape evolution in foreland basin settings.
+- The prevalent channelization of fluvial megafan surfaces led us to consider how abandoned channels may affect avulsion dynamics and landscape evolution in foreland basin settings.
 To test these effects, we created a physically based cellular model of an evolving alluvial landscape with parameterized and tuneable abandoned channel dynamics ('RiverWalk'; available at DOI:10.5281/zenodo.5576789).
 Our model is intentionally simplified as much as possible while retaining the ability to recreate the essential features of fluvial megafans in foreland basins (Bokulich, 2013).
-As a brief conceptual overview, our model consists of a single river exiting a mountain-front and transporting some fixed amount of water discharge and sediment flux.
-As it enters a foreland basin, relative subsidence (high near the mountain front, decreasing -and decreases linearly into the basin) causes sediment to be deposited preferentially near the mountain-front.
+As a brief conceptual overview, our model consists of a single river exiting a mountain-front and transporting some fixed amount of water discharge and - 180 sediment flux.
+As it enters a foreland basin, relative subsidence causes sediment to be deposited preferentially near the mountain-front.
 This leads to river avulsion via superelevation, and over time these avulsions construct a radially oriented fan through the emplacement of channels that individually aggrade before abandonment.
 In our model, these abandoned channels can affect avulsion dynamics.
-For simplicity, we ignore the impacts of other rivers or fans and of any other mountain-front processes that may advect sediment into the basin.
-The sensitivity of the model tomodel is generally insensitive to small changes in most -in external, non-experimental parameters is explored below in (sectionSect, 56.1-of the Discussion).
+For simplicity, we ignore the impacts of other rivers or fans and of any other mountain-front processes that may advect sediment into the basin. - 185

 The model routine operates as follows; more details on individual components are provided in Tables 1 and 2 and in the sections that follow.
 We paired a 1D diffusive channel-bed-elevation model (Paola et al., 1992) that describes how elevation in a river channel diffuses due to sediment transport with a rectangular, 2D cellular computational domain of 150 km per side that describes the floodplain and surrounding basin.
 Following Jerolmack and Paola (2007), each cell has a low (channel-bed) and high (levee or alluvial ridge) elevation.
-The simulation initializes by assuming the channel takes a straight path to the bottom of the domain (Table 1).
+The simulation initializes by assuming the channel takes a straight path to the

+190 bottom of the domain (Table 1).
 The 1D sediment transport model is calculated to equilibrium along this path (Table 1).
-This profile is then replicated along strike toused to populate-initialize floodplain cells by setting the elevation of every floodplain basin because nearly all subsequent river paths will be longer than a straight line, which causes aggradation and avulsion.
+This profile is then replicated along strike to populate floodplain cells.
+This creates an underfed basin because nearly all subsequent river paths will be longer than a straight line, which causes aggradation and avulsion.